Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

-\paragraph{The \algName algorithm and analysis.} Following the above bounds results, we propose an \algName algorithm that is oblivious to the value input model.
+Following the above bounds results, we propose an \algName algorithm that is oblivious to the value input model.
 The main feature of our algorithm is to combine the online optimization method and the distribution estimation technique.
 For the latter part, notice that though we suppose the stochastic behavior of $\bm p$, its distribution in real life is intricately correlated with multiple factors, including the market size, the preference of competing advertisers, and their active time in the market.
 Consequently, it is almost impossible for a single advertiser to know this distribution \emph{ex-ante}.
 To settle the process of learning such distribution, we consider two information structures in order, with the increasing difficulty of getting a sample.
 With full information feedback, the advertiser could obtain the highest competing bid in each round.
 However, such an assumption could be too strong for practice.
 Therefore, we further consider the partial information feedback structure, in which the advertiser can acquire the highest competing bid only when she participates in an auction.
 We mention that the partial feedback model is realizable in the industry, especially for auto-bidding services, if the platform announces the highest bid to all participants after an auction.
-A natural question is to consider the bandits information feedback, under which the advertiser only sees the revenue and cost in each round rather than the highest competing bid.
-Nevertheless, as we will discuss in \Cref{sec:related-work,sec:model-discussion}, this information structure would be hard to deal with without further restrictions on the distribution of the highest competing bid.

 In each round, our \algName algorithm is composed of three parts: (a) update the estimates on the target distribution according to previous samples; (b) decide the action according to the estimates and the pricing variable; (c) execute an online gradient descent (OGD) procedure on the pricing variable.
 Intuitively, the pricing variable measures whether the estimated cost is low compared to the estimated revenue given the value.
 The advertiser would choose to enter as long as the estimated reward is no less than the estimated cost after being scaled by the pricing parameter.
 After the decision, if the cost is low (or high, respectively) compared to the average budget, the pricing variable would correspondingly decrease (increase), rendering a higher (lower) probability for the advertiser to participate in the upcoming rounds.
 An advantage of such an adjustment method is that the total budget is used up smoothly around the target expenditure rate, which also fits the requirement of advertisers in practice.
 We should mention that a similar methodology has already been adopted in previous works, e.g., \cite{balseiro2022best}.
 Nevertheless, their approach does not deal with the underlying randomness of the highest competing bid given the value context.